Marco Antonio Muñiz

-Marco Antonio Muñiz Vega (born 3 March 1933) is a Mexican singer from Jalisco, Mexico.
+Marco Antonio Muñiz Vega (born 3 March 1933, Guadalajara, Jalisco, Mexico) is a Mexican singer, musician and actor, specialized in the musical genre of bolero.
 Known across Latin America, he also acted in the 1965 film Sinful (Spanish: El Pecador).
-He belongs to the Golden Age of Mexican cinema.

 Early life and career

 Muñiz was born in Guadalajara, Jalisco.
 From an early age, he showed musical talent.
-He first acquired notoriety in the 50s as part of the trio Los Tres Ases, with whom he recorded many hits until he decided to embark on a solo career in 1960.
+He first acquired notoriety in the 50s as part of the trio Los Tres Aces, with whom he recorded many hits until he decided to embark on a solo career in 1960.

 Muñiz's first album was a tribute to singers of other eras.
 It was titled "Aquellas Canciones!" ("Those Songs!"), and it was released in 1956.
 That was the first of close to 80 albums, all of which he recorded under the BMG or RCA Internacional labels.

 Career in the 60s

 In 1965, he began an uninterrupted streak of years traveling to Puerto Rico's Caribe Hilton Hotel in San Juan around Christmas, to offer concerts there.
 (At one time, Muñiz claimed he was such a regular at the hotel that he could figure his way out of any of the hotel's suites and out of the facility blindfolded).
 This lasted close to thirty years.
 Muñiz has since returned for yearly shows at the Caribe Hilton, this time around Mother's Day.